maxritter/diy-thermocam-website/src/pages/index.md

       The **DIY-Thermocam V3 self-assembly KIT** contains **all required components apart from the FLIR Lepton 2.5/3.5 and the Lepton Breakout Board V2**.
-Check out the **live device video** and the **assembly guide** linked below to see if the project is something for you.
+Check out the **live device video** and the **assembly guide** linked below to get a better overview about the device functionalities.
     actions:
       - type: action
         template: action